DMedina559/minecraft/addons/moneyz_economy/README.md

 If on Mobile, after clicking on the desired files tap the 3 dot menu in the top corner and press Download.

 # Moneyz Economy
-This is an addon for Minecraft Bedrock Edition.
-Moneyz Economy is a function pack that allows you to buy items, apply for jobs and much more.
-A modified version is also used in the world MountainSide Villages 1.1.0+
+Moneyz Economy is a function pack for Minecraft Bedrock, that allows you to buy items, apply for jobs and much more.
+A modified version is also used in the world MountainSide Villages 1.1.0+Moneyz Economy allows you to easily add a bustling economy to any of your worlds!
+Just simply spawn an npc and enter the function command (e.g. function petshop/pets/dog) and now you have a shops person to sell you items, houses, or even give you a job.

-This function pack is for use with the NPC mob as every command is executed as @initiatior.
-To use without NPCs use a text editior and replace @initiatior with @p or @s inistead in every file.
-(Sublime Text editior makes this easy with CTR+Shift+F)

-The raw folder contains every function file with all the commands that are executed.
-Feel free to download and edit these to your liking or use in your world.
+### Why use NPCs and not Chat Commands or Command Blocks?
+I decided to use NPC's for this pack as all commands are ran as @initiator instead of @p or @s.
+This means all commands are ran as the person interacting with the NPC and not any close player that happens to meet the requirements.
+(You can easily change this in any text editor.)